Alig96/nzombies/README.md

 	- Create NavGroups!
 		- Zombies cannot target players in different NavGroups than themselves (unless either one is in no group)
 		- If no players can be targeted, will target a spawnpoint marked with "Respawn from?" and respawn from it on arrival
+	- A tool for generating ladders in edit mode!

 - Additional Content
 	- More Powerups